 Where can your business seek independent advice on energy and efficiency?

-As an impartial service, the team at Exchange Utility have no problem with directing you towards independent services that can help you to reduce the cost of your energy and find the best provider for your business.
+As an independent service, the team at Exchange Utility have no problem with directing you towards independent services that can help you to reduce the cost of your energy and find the best provider for your business.

 If you can’t find the information that you’re looking for, please get in touch with a friendly team member who will be more than happy to assist you: 0800 9777 000

 Why do I have to give notice before I terminate my existing energy contract?